 It is in our (human) nature to be resistant

-What we must not forget with respect to the above-mentioned prejudices, errors and fallacies is that it is in our (human) nature to be resistant to giving up on existing ideas and changing our minds.
-This is not necessarily a bad habit though: it, for instance, prevents us suddenly and radically changing our existing knowledge or opinions every time a new single piece of information comes along.
+What we must not forget with respect to the above-mentioned prejudices, errors, and fallacies is that it is in our (human) nature to be resistant to giving up on existing ideas and changing our minds.
+This is not necessarily a bad habit though: it, for instance, prevents us from suddenly and radically changing our existing knowledge or opinions every time a new single piece of information comes along.

-The idea that our perceptions are completely objective and that we are able to completely let go of our frame of reference is an illusion in itself.
+The idea that our perceptions are completely objective and that we are able to completely let go of our frame of reference is an illusion.
 “Thoughts without content are empty, intuitions without concepts are blind.”
 (Immanuel Kant, 1724-1804).
 However, by trying to be aware of our truisms and fixed truths, we can strive to think newly and freely (Kessels, 1997), which promotes more accurate interpretations and conclusions.

 A good night’s sleep

 Finally: we may sometimes analyze things exhaustively, and then “sleeping on it” can help.
 When we are asleep, our subconscious thought processes help us to put the information in the appropriate place.
 The solution then seems to present itself spontaneously.
 That is perhaps why both our perceptiveness and ‘intelligence’ increase when we have had a good night’s sleep.